waynepallen/core/doc/development-guides/dev-systems/docker/docker-admin.md

 deploying (or if anything goes wrong), you will be left at a running shell inside the container.

-### Booting slave VMs from the OpenCrowbar admin node
+### Booting slave VMs from the admin node

 #### Bare Metal (the easy way)
-If your development environment is running on bare metal (as opposed to running inside a VM), you can use `tools/kvm-slave &` to spawn a KVM virtual machine that will boot from the freshly-deployed OpenCrowbar admin node.
+If your development environment is running on bare metal (as opposed to running inside a VM), you can use `tools/kvm-slave &` to spawn a KVM virtual machine that will boot from the freshly-deployed admin node.

 #### Virtual Box (the corporate way)